 What is Reconsolidation Therapy for PTSD?

-How Does the Therapy Work?
+How Does the Therapy Unfold?

-Is This Type of Treatment Dangerous?
+Is This Type Of Treatment Dangerous?